220328-uta-sh-net-ext/training-code/4-DevOps/Reportings/Vanquish/Reports.md

 # Static Code Analysis

-Static Code Analysis is usually performed as part of a Code Review (also known as white-box testing) and is carried out at the implementation phase of a Security Development Lifecycle (SDL) to highlight possible vulnerabilities within ‘static’ (non-running) source code by using techniques such as Taint Analysis and Data Flow Analysis.
+Static Code Analysis is a method of debugging code without executing it.
+It is usually performed as part of a Code Review (also known as white-box testing) and is carried out at the implementation phase of a Security Development Lifecycle (SDL) to highlight possible vulnerabilities within ‘static’ (non-running) source code by using techniques such as Taint Analysis and Data Flow Analysis.

+## Advantages of Static Code Analysis
+  1. Helps identify software quality issues during development
+  2. Detects the codes than need to be simplified
+  3. Detects coding error
+  4. Improves communications between development teams to produce high quality code

 ## Techniques
-There are various techniques to analyze static source code for potential vulnerabilities that maybe combined into one solution.
-These techniques are often derived from compiler technologies and are as follows.
+There are various techniques to analyze static source code for potential vulnerabilities that may be combined into one solution.
+These techniques are often derived from compiler technologies.
+They are as follows...

 ### Data Flow Analysis
 Data flow analysis is used to collect run-time (dynamic) information about data in software while it is in a static state.

-There are three common terms used in data flow analysis, **basic block (the code), Control Flow Analysis (the flow of data) and Control Flow Path (the path the data takes)**
+There are three common terms used in data flow analysis.
+They are...
+  1. Basic block (the code)
+  2. Control Flow Analysis (the flow of data)
+  3. Control Flow Path - (the path the data takes)

 ## Taint Analysis
-They are attempts to identify variables that have been ‘tainted’ with user controllable input and traces them to possible vulnerable functions also known as a ‘sink’.
+These are attempts to identify variables that have been ‘tainted’ with user controllable input and traces them to possible vulnerable functions also known as a ‘sink’.

 ## Lexical Analysis
 Converts source code syntax into ‘tokens’ of information in an attempt to abstract the source code and make it easier to manipulate.